 HealthLake Imaging helps providers reduce the total cost of medical imaging storage by up to 40%, by running their medical imaging applications from a single image stored in the cloud.
 This allows lightning-fast access to medical imaging data, powered by cloud-native APIs and applications from AWS partners.

 AWS also gives radiologists and research teams the possibility to speed up innovation.
-This in turn unlocks the potential of imaging data, developing more personalised approaches to care delivery, and improving cost and operational efficiency.
-AWS offers AI healthcare solutions, which migrate images to the cloud cheaply and efficiently, while taking into account fluctuating storage needs.
+This, in turn, unlocks the potential of imaging data, developing more personalized approaches to care delivery, and improving cost and operational efficiency.
+AWS offers AI healthcare solutions, which migrate images to the cloud cheaply and efficiently while taking into account fluctuating storage needs.
 Data is more accessible, meaning more speed and better value.